 Known for it's food and restaurant scene, Kuala Lumpur is always at the top of any foodie's travel list.
 The food is influenced by the populations that live here and you'll find a lot of Malay, Chinese and Indian flavors.
 Spicy curries and noodle dishes are very common.
 Street food is also a mainstay in this city and it's an experience to wander the market streets and sample dishes from the different vendors.

-Bali is a world class party destination.
+People head to Bali just to party.
 The island is known for its crazy raves and all night pool parties.
 There are multi-story dance clubs as well as upscale bars and beach clubs that host parties late into the night.
 The best nightlife areas are around Kuta, Seminyak, and Canggu.

-Kuala Lumpur has a large number of nightlife venues.
+Kuala Lumpur is a popular destination for visitors looking to party into the night.
 Rooftop bars and lounges are popular hangout spots after the sun sets.
 For classy pubs and clubs head to the Golden Triangle district, but if drinking and partying isn't your thing, the city's night markets are not to be missed.

-Many people travel to Kuala Lumpur specifically to go shopping.
+The abundance of shops in Kuala Lumpur make it a world-class shopping destination.
 The city is filled with shopping malls, and a big appeal of shopping in this city is the very affordable prices.
 Some of the most popular shopping malls are Suria KLCC at the base of the Petronas Towers as well as the malls in the Bukit Bintang/Jalan Imbi areas.

-You'll find kid-friendly activities in either Bali or Kuala Lumpur.
+You'll find high quality kid-friendly activities in either Bali or Kuala Lumpur.

 Bali is a very kid-friendly island.
 The island has countless activities that kids can enjoy.
 There are watersports, snorkeling, surfing lessons and beautiful beaches.
 You can also expose your kids to the spiritual side of the island with kid-friendly yoga classes.
 Animals lovers will enjoy getting to see the monkeys up close and for a unique culinary experience, you can take a family cooking class.